The Nearby Area | Los Marines | Fuenteheridos | Aracena National Park | B&B | Cottages

 We can organise riding, canoeing, climbing, mountain biking, and hiking through third parties, but please give us plenty of notice.
 It is useful to speak Spanish as most of our activities organisers have a limited knowledge of English.
 Botanical and nature walks are also possible with an English speaking guide.

-Walking in the Sierra de Aracena is hugely popular.
+Walking in the Sierra de Aracena is starting to be popular with weekenders from Seville, but you will generally find yourselves alone on your trail.
 The beautiful nature reserve we live in is made up of of hills, thickly-wooded with sweet chestnut and cork oak; small groves of olives or walnuts; orchards of apples, plums, peaches, figs and pears, and lovely lakes.
 In other words, it's idyllic.
 The wild rocky escarpments are covered in cistus and heather and stone-walled mule tracks make meandering from village to hamlet a delight.
-There is a wonderful variety of wildlife and the house itself has a stunning hill-top location overlooking the green and blue hills of the Sierra Morena.
+There is a wonderful variety of wildlife and the house itself has a stunning hill-top location overlooking the green and blue hills of the Sierra de Aracena.
 We advise you to bring the brilliant Discovery Walking Guide and Maps for Aracena or else use Guy Hunter-Watts' excellent book, Walking in Andalucia which has several local walks and is good for other areas of Andalusia.

 Where are the nearest restaurants?